 and diesel fuel at distribution terminals and at retail gas stations.

-Metrology Laboratory Programs - ISO 17025 Accredited Services Available
+Metrology Laboratory Programs - ISO/IEC 17025 Accredited Services Available

 Weights and Measures Administration

 The Bureau coordinates the State's weights and measures program

 and supervises the municipal programs to assure uniformity in application